UNIVERSITY of WISCONSIN-MADISON

 Overview

-Researchers using controlled substances must
+Researchers using controlled substances must:

-UW-Madison and RARC do not have an umbrella registration covering investigators and cannot order or distribute controlled substances for your research.
 In some cases RARC veterinarians may be able to administer analgesia directly to rodents for your research project.
 Learn more.

 For Complete Information